sobiswriter/Main_Inviter/README.md

 # 🎉 Event Inviter

 Event Inviter is an intelligent event management system designed to streamline invitation creation, sending, and guest communication.
-Built with a modern tech stack, it integrates powerful APIs to automate SMS/email delivery and chatbot interaction for an interactive user experience.
+It simplifies the process of managing events by offering a centralized platform for creating and distributing invitations, tracking guest responses, and maintaining seamless communication.
+Built with a modern tech stack, it integrates powerful APIs to automate SMS/email delivery and chatbot interaction, ensuring an interactive and efficient user experience.
+The system is designed to save time, reduce manual effort, and enhance engagement with guests through personalized communication and real-time updates.
+Whether you're organizing a small gathering or a large-scale event, Event Inviter provides the tools you need to manage everything effortlessly.

 ## ✨ Features